Full disclosure: I don’t have chickens. My homeowner’s association prohibits them. Nor, before reading this book, did I particularly want a flock.

 That aside, this book is a must-have for anyone considering adding a flock to their property.
 I’d bet even seasoned fowl farmers will find an interesting tidbit or two.

 Mormino seems like a person who would be fun to sit down to coffee with, to chat with about pretty much anything – including, of course, her feathered friends – and that approachability shines through in this volume.

 Are you a chicken farmer or a homesteader raising your own flock?
 Thinking of becoming one?
 Share your tips and tricks in the comments section below.

+© Ask the Experts, LLC.
+ALL RIGHTS RESERVED.
+See our TOS for more details.
 Photo by Kathy Shea Mormino reprinted with permission.
 Product photo via Voyageur Press.
 Uncredited photos: Shutterstock.
 A review copy of the book was provided by the publisher.